-Year Ended Percentage Change (dollars in millions)] February 3, 2024 J anuary 28, 2023 January 29, 2022 Fiscal 2023 vs. Fiscal 2022 Selling, general and administrative expenses \$ 10,213.6 \$ 6,699.1 \$ 5,925.9 52.5 % Selling, general and administrative expense rate 33.4 % 23.6 % I 22.5 % 9.8 %
+Percentage Change (dollars in millions) Feb February 3, 2024 January 28, 2023 anuary 29, 2022 Fiscal 2023 vs. Fiscal 202 22 Selling, general and administrative expenses \$ 10,213.6 \$ 6,699.1 \$ 5,925.9 52.5 % Selling, general and administrative expense rate 33.4 % 23.6 % 22.5 % 9.8 %

 The increase in the selling, general and administrative expense rate from fiscal 2022 to fiscal 2023 was primarily due to a \$1,069.0 million non-cash goodwill impairment charge, a \$950.0 million non-cash trade name impairment charge, and a \$503.9 million non-cash store asset impairment charge recorded in fiscal 2023 as further discussed in Note 15 and Note 16 to our consolidated financial statements.
 All of the impairment charges were in the Family Dollar reporting unit with the exception of \$10.8 million of store asset impairment charges in the Dollar Tree reporting unit.
-In addition, there were \$56.7 million in DC 202-related litigation charges noted above, the selling, general and administrative expense rate increased 125 basis points in fiscal 2023 as a result of the following:
+In addition, there were \$56.7 million in DC 202-related litigation charges in the Family Dollar reporting unit during fiscal 2023.
+Excluding the goodwill, trade name, and store asset impairment charges and the DC 202-related litigation charges noted above, the selling, general and administrative expense rate increased 125 basis points in fiscal 2023 as a result of the following:

-• Payroll expenses increased approximately 70 basis points primarily due to wage investments and minimum wage increases in store payroll, partially offset by leverage from the comparable store net sales increase.
+Payroll expenses increased approximately 70 basis points primarily due to wage investments and minimum wage increases in store payroll, partially offset by leverage from the comparable store net sales increase.